A Soldier has fallen

 Nick knew that his death would be a real propaganda victory for the communists.
 The communist guerillas had put a price on his head hoping to kill him and embarrass the Philippine government.
 In mid-April, 1989, Nick sent his green beret and bible home to his wife for safekeeping along with a letter informing her that he expected the NPA communists would be intensifying their actions with a planned major terrorist acts against U.S. military advisors their most likely action.
 Nick assured his wife that he was taking every precaution.

-On April 21, 1989, Nick was returning to the US Embassy in an armored limousine when hooded members of the communist New Peoples' Army (NPA) attacked his vehicle with automatic weapons.
+On April 21, 1989, Nick was returning to the US Embassy in an armored limousine when hooded members of the communist New Peoples' Army (NPA) attacked his vehicle with automatic weapons just outside the JUSMAG compound in Quezon city.
 Under normal circumstances these weapons alone would not have been a threat to the occupants of the vehicle.
 However, "Murphy's Law" of "Whatever can go wrong will go wrong" was in full force.
 The vehicle's air conditioning had broken down earlier making the inside of the vehicle almost unbearable in the Philippine heat.
 To compensate but still provide safety, the driver had opened the small window vent to allow fresh air to circulate into the car.
 Several rounds found their way through the open vent killing Nick instantly.

 In a prepared statement released by the U.S. Embassy in Manila, U.S. Ambassador to the Philippines Nicholas Platt said Rowe's murder would not alter U.S. policy in the region.
 He stated that: